Southwest Florida Real Estate

 Radon Inspection

 More and more often, radon is being found in many of Southwest Florida's homes.
-Radon is a frightening situation to a Buyer and by conducting a 48 hour or 90 day test before putting your home on the market – you'll know if you need to perform radon mitigation.
+Radon is a frightening situation to a buyer and by conducting a 90 day test before putting your home on the market – you'll know for sure, if you'll need to perform radon mitigation.

-The State of Florida approves radon mitigation companies and typically an ERV unit is placed in the home which is a very high air quality system for removing radon and other pollutants from the air.
-The cost is approximately $2,500 and well worth the nightmare of losing your perfect Buyer.
-For more information, see Radon Disclosure.
+The State of Florida approves all radon mitigation companies and typically an ERV unit is placed in the home which is a very high air quality system for removing radon and other pollutants from the air.
+The cost is approximately $3,000 to $5,000 and well worth the nightmare of losing your perfect buyer.
+For more information, see our Radon Disclosure page.

 Mold Inspection

 Buyers now request this test also – more common than in previous years.
-So, save yourself the aggravation of finding out from a Buyer's inspection report that your home may have mold.
-Mold remedies vary depending upon the cause – but if you conduct an inspection for mold, discover you have it, and then do not disclose to potential Buyers you could be in for trouble.
-For more information, see Mold Disclosure.
+So, save yourself the aggravation of finding out from a buyer's inspection report that your home may have mold.
+Mold remedies vary depending upon the cause – but if you conduct an inspection for mold, discover you have it, and then do not disclose to potential buyers, you could be in for trouble.
+For more information, see our Mold Disclosure page.

 Termite Inspection

-Again, a very inexpensive test, approximately $75 to put your Buyer's mind at ease – and yours.
-Termites are common in Florida so it's unlikely that you would receive an offer without this inspection request.
+Again, a very inexpensive test, approximately $125 to put your buyer's mind at ease – and yours.
+Termites are common in Florida, so it's unlikely that you would receive an offer without this inspection request.

-So, we're sure you can tell that disclosure in a very important part of any real estate transaction.
+So, we're sure you can tell that disclosure is a very important part of any real estate transaction.
 By knowing what to look for, you can avoid problems before they arise.

 For more information on these real estate topics, please feel free to contact us directly.
 Our associates will be more than happy to assist you in answering any and all questions you may have.

-And, please be sure to check out our other real estate information pages.
-They are full of useful information for buying or selling a Southwest Florida home.
+And, please be sure to check out our other Florida home seller information pages.
+They are full of useful information for buying or selling a Southwest Florida home or condominium.